cobalthq/cobalt-product-public-docs/content/en/_index.md

 designed to help and inform you about:

 - Cobalt and our product
-- Profiles for many of Our pentesters
+- Profiles for our pentesters
 - Advice for our customers
 - Standards and how you can meet them
 - Life at Cobalt